Kagyu Samye Ling Zimbabwe (KSLZ) – the Harare Buddhist Centre

 Rokpa Support Network, CABS, Avondale.
 Account Number 1004748612

 Interested in becoming more involved with KSLZ?
 We offer reasonable membership rates, and send members a monthly newsletter with activity updates.
-We also have a library of Dharma books, audio and film resources available for loan.
+We also have a library of Dharma books.
 There is also a very well stock Dharma shop at 7a Ernie’s Lane.
 For more information on what you can purchase from the shop, please contact Pam Sheehan on zimsheehans [at] gmail.com.

 For more details about becoming a KSLZ member or using the library, contact our office.